rickintveld/trade-copier/docs/DATABASE.md

 - `multiplier`: Risk multiplier applied to trade volumes
 - `state`: Current worker state ("activated", "error", or "deactivated")
 - `last_error`: Most recent error message (if any)
-- `latency_ms`: Last measured round-trip latency to slave MT5 in milliseconds
+- `latency_us`: Last measured round-trip latency to slave MT5 in milliseconds
 - `created_at`: Timestamp when worker was first created
 - `updated_at`: Timestamp when worker was last updated